No products in the cart.

 With today’s innovations in the market, some thermal blackout curtains are sophisticated and engineered to be energy-efficient devices.
 They function at a higher level and help people save even more on their electric bill.
 According to the Natural Resources Defense Council, approximately one-third of a homes total heat loss occurs through window and door openings!
 Insulated curtains protect your home from the four main types of heat loss: conduction, infiltration, convection and radiation.

 Contrary to what outside marketing material has presented, studies prove that ‘thick’ curtains do not provide adequate temperature protection verse a curtain designed with technical assistance and material properties.
-A thermal blackout curtain like the AcousticCurtian or AcoustiTrac, are designed for maximum sound and light protection, as well as being a powerful insulator for the home.
+Soundproof curtains like the AcousticCurtian or AcoustiTrac, are designed for maximum sound and light protection, as well as being a powerful insulator for the home for heat loss.
 The science behind the AcousticCurtain product line has to do with its dense sound blocking core, and it’s ability to deflect powerful sound waves from entering a living environment.
 As an added benefit, being able to create a firm seal to the wall, the AcousticCurtain protects a home from the transfer of heat both ways – keeping a home warmer in the winter and cooler in the summer months.
 Nothing is worse than feeling a blast of cold air seep into your home from a drafty window, and our engineering team understood this during the design process.